Fructose 1,6-bisphosphate: In glycolysis

-The numbering of the carbon atoms indicates the fate of the carbons according to their position in fructose 6-phosphate.

 Isomerism

 Fructose 1,6-bisphosphate has only one biologically active isomer, the β-D-form.
 There are many other isomers, analogous to those of fructose.

 Iron chelation

 Fructose 1,6-bis(phosphate) has also been implicated in the ability to bind and sequester Fe(II), a soluble form of iron whose oxidation to the insoluble Fe(III) is capable of generating reactive oxygen species via Fenton chemistry.
 The ability of fructose 1,6-bis(phosphate) to bind Fe(II) may prevent such electron transfers, and thus act as an antioxidant within the body.
 Certain neurodegenerative diseases, like Alzheimer's and Parkinson's, have been linked to metal deposits with high iron content, although it is uncertain whether Fenton chemistry plays a substantial role in these diseases, or whether fructose 1,6-bis(phosphate) is capable of mitigating those effects.